 It sound like a simple task, but it’s rarely that straightforward.

-Jennifer Greco, a blogger living in Paris told The Local: “We moved over 13 years ago and back then there wasn't the wealth of online information that there is now.
+Jennifer Greco, a blogger living in Paris told The Local: “We moved over a decade ago and back then there wasn't the wealth of online information that there is now.
 Before moving we had a very difficult time trying to get the list of required documents for our visas from the French consulate in the US.”

 American Johanna Steves lamented the fact that administrative processes in France require providing proof of everything.